New menu available both in-shop and online.

-Popot is a street-side cafe offering something different: French fine-dining recipes in eco-friendly, sustainable glass jars.
-Most of them stick close to their French origins, like the "Beef Bourguignon," but a few have Southeast Asian influences as well, such as their "Carrots, Coriander, Citrus."
-All of the dishes are fresh, delicious and designed to be eaten directly out of the jar.
-It's pretty affordable too: prices go from the 40rmb range to about 80rmb for the Pork Cheek Confit.
-They also promote sustainability; their delivery jars are recyclable, and you can save 2rmb off your cost if you bring back a used Popot jar.
+Popot is a street-side cafe doing French fine-dining recipes in eco-friendly, sustainable glass jars.
+Most of them stick close to their French origins, like the "Beef Bourguignon" but a few have Southeast Asian influences as well, such as their "Carrots, Coriander, Citrus."
+All of the dishes are fresh and designed to be eaten directly out of the jar.
+It's pretty affordable too: prices go from the 40rmb range to about 80rmb.
+They are big on sustainability; their delivery jars are recyclable, and you can save 2rmb off your cost if you bring back a used Popot jar.
+There have two venues, one in Xuhui and another in Jing'an.

 Atmosphere: Popot is a newly opened café on Jian Guo Lu close to Yue Yang Lu.
 This space has changed a couple of times over the last year or so, but this is probably the most unique concept and hopefully the one that lasts.